 The Master Thesis Committee must be composed of at least three members but not more than four, of whom three must be faculty members of the Mechanical and Aerospace Engineering (MAE) Department.
-The chair of the committee must be a member of the Aerospace Engineering (AE) Faculty and is usually the research advisor of the student.
-As such, the chair of the committee is a full-time faculty member of the MAE Department, including tenure-track, tenured and Professors in Practice, who participate substantially in the aerospace engineering program.
+The chair of the committee must be a member of the Aerospace Engineering (AE) Faculty and is the research advisor of the student.
+As such, the chair of the committee is a full-time faculty member of the MAE Department, including tenure-track, tenured and Professors in Practice, who participate substantially in the Aerospace Engineering program.
 Should there be an External or Special Member, that person will be the fourth member of the committee and should have prior approval from AECAP (Aerospace Engineering Committee on Academic Programs).
+Prior approval requires several weeks for processing, prior to defending your thesis.